Psychology Degrees, Schools, and Careers in Maine

 Career Opportunities for Psychologists in Maine

 Maine does have its advantages for aspiring professional psychologists looking to start a career in the industry.
-For starters, the U.S. Bureau of Labor Statistics said the state had at least 220 professional psychologists as of May 2014.
-Secondly, the state or private enterprises in the state pay its psychologists well as they earned an annual average wage of $79,920.
-Thirdly, the industry is growing as the Maine Center for Workforce Research and Information estimates that employment amongst professional psychologists will grow five percent between 2008 and 2018.
+For starters, the U.S. Bureau of Labor Statistics said the state had at least 460 professional psychologists as of May 2022.
+Secondly, the state or private enterprises in the state pay its psychologists well as they earned an annual average wage between $88,770 and $102,910 depending on specialty.
+Thirdly, the industry is growing as the Maine Center for Workforce Research and Information estimates that employment amongst professional psychologists will remain steady through 2030 with 30 job openings projected every year.
 And finally, while big states may have more psychologists and job opportunities, they don’t have a close-knit professional community and early opportunities to network with fellow professionals or potential employers on a more personal level.
 That can only happen in a state as small as Maine.

 Psychologist Salary in Maine